arduino/docs-content/content/hardware/08.mega/boards/giga-r1/tutorials/cheat-sheet/cheat-sheet.md

 ## USBHost
 The USB-A port you find on the **Arduino GIGA R1** is configured as a host-only port, meaning that it cannot be used to program the board, instead it is used to connect peripherals to the board.
 The board can receive keyboard input effectively enabling a few hundred more inputs without any wiring, or be used to read files off of a USB flash drive, if you for example want to play audio files on a speaker you have plugged in the audio jack.

-There are several libaries you can use for the USBHost capabilities of the Arduino GIGA R1:
+There are several libraries you can use for the USBHost capabilities of the Arduino GIGA R1:

 - USBHost
 - HIDHost